Ken Chansopheak

-Ken Chansopheak (born 15 June 1998) is a Cambodian footballer who plays for Visakha in the Cambodian League and the Cambodia U-23.
+Ken Chansopheak (born 15 June 1998) is a Cambodian professional footballer who plays as a right back for Cambodian Premier League club Visakha and the Cambodia national team.

 Club career

 Ken Chansopheak made his senior debut in the Cambodian League in 2019 For Visakha.

 International career

 Ken Chansopheak made his junior international debut in the 2020 AFC U-23 Championship qualification against Australia national under-23 soccer team on 22 March 2019.